-If you are like me who raise very little support issues, this license will make sense.
+If you are like me who raise little support issues, this license will make sense.
 You can get lifetime updates with a one-time payment.
-If later on, you need some support, you can add the support with a small one time fee for a year.
+If later, you need some support, you can add the support with a small onetime fee for a year.

 Since most of the other Visual Editing Themes are using yearly fee schedules, this sets Thrive Theme Builder apart.
-The only limitation is that you can only buy 5 site license in this mode.
-So if you need more than that licenses, you need to go for Membership plans.
+The only limitation is that you can only buy 5 site licenses in this mode.
+So, if you need more than that licenses, you need to go for Membership plans.

 So that’s all about Thrive Theme Builder.
 It makes life a little easier but will be suitable for personal blogs.
 If you have a WooCommerce store, you need to wait as the support is still in the roadmap.
 Personal Blogs will appreciate the conversion-focused layouts and smart templates.